 - Each song must be submitted with its lyrics (unless instrumental)

 - Songs sung in languages other than English must have an English translation

 - Ensure all songwriters of each song entered are correctly listed in full

-- Payment must be made at the time of entering and is non-refundable
+- Award fees must be made at the time of entering and is non-refundable

 Cost of Entry

 QMusic Adult Members